idaholab/virtual_test_bed/doc/content/pbfhr/reflector.md

 where $\dot{m}$ is the mass flowrate (a fraction of the total core mass flowrate, distributed among 48 half-reflector blocks) and $A$ is the inlet area.
-Further parametric studies for other bypass fractions can be performed by varying the fluid Reynolds and Peclet numbers in the input files described in [#fluid_model].
+Further parametric studies for other bypass fractions can be performed by varying the fluid Reynolds and Peclet numbers in the nekRS input files.

 Finally, $T_{ref}$ is taken equal to the inlet temperature of 923.15 K; the
 $\Delta T$ parameter is arbitrary, and does not necessarily need to equal any expected temperature rise